 - Take Down Feeders: Deer won't visit a yard if it has nothing to tempt them, and removing bird feeders temporarily can encourage deer to move along.
 Taking down feeders at night is critical since many deer are more comfortable in neighborhood areas or closer to buildings after dark.

-- Clean Up Feeding Areas: Deer happily graze on spilled seed under feeders, but with their huge appetites, they will quickly turn to emptying the feeders themselves.
+- Clean Up Feeding Areas: Deer happily graze on spilled seed under feeders, but with their huge appetites, they will quickly turn to empty the feeders themselves.
 Only offer enough food for birds to eat in one day, and clean up spilled seed to eliminate this convenient food source.

 - Elevate Feeders: Deer can be tall and may stand on their hind legs to stretch toward feeders.
-If feeders are positioned at least 7-8 feet above the ground, however, deer are much less likely to reach them successfully.
+If feeders are positioned at least seven to eight feet above the ground, however, deer are much less likely to reach them successfully.

 - Try Bitter Foods: Deer won't eat every type of birdseed, and bitter-tasting seeds such as safflower and Nyjer aren't to their general tastes.
 Opting for seeds with hot pepper treatments can also deter deer, but birds don't mind the spiciness.

 - Store Seed Safely: In addition to protecting feeders, extra seed and bird foods should be stored out of reach of deer.
 Storing extra food in a shed or garage is ideal, or use a sturdy container with a latched or locked lid that deer will be unable to access.

 - Install Fences: Deer can jump fences, but a broad fence or thick, dense shrubbery border can keep them out of yards because they do not tend to jump across wide areas.
-A double fence with 2-3 feet between layers is a good option to keep deer out of the yard.
+A double fence with two to three feet between layers or deer fencing is a good option to keep deer out of the yard.

 - Make a Stink: Deer have sensitive noses and will often stay away from strong, suspicious odors.
 Hanging strongly scented soaps, clumps of human hair or mothballs near feeders can keep deer away, or planting aromatic herbs such as garlic, chives, or lavender in the yard can discourage deer from visiting.